Self-consistent secondary cosmic microwave background anisotropies and extragalactic foregrounds in the FLAMINGO simulations: Methodology

 In our study, the mock maps are integrated up to either $z = 4.5$ or $z = 3.0$, depending on the simulation box size.
 Such a redshift range is sufficient for CIB-related statistics (see Figure \ref{CIB_monopole}), which are the main focus of our study here.
 For the default fiducial $(2.8~\rm Gpc)^{3}$ run, we use full-sky particle lightcone HEALP\textsc{ix} maps per shell with $N_{\rm side}$=4096, extending out to $z = 4.5$.
 For the feedback model and cosmology variants in $(1~\rm Gpc)^{3}$ boxes, however, lightcone map outputs are only available up to $z = 3.0$.
 To account for any missing signal beyond $z = 3.0$ for the $(1~\rm Gpc)^{3}$ runs, we rescale their power spectra using a redshift evolution correction with the ratio $C_{\ell, ~\textrm{L2p8$\_$m9}~z < 4.5}/C_{\ell, ~\textrm{L2p8$\_$m9}~z < 3.0}$.
 This ensures a fair comparison with the results obtained from the fiducial $(2.8~\rm Gpc)^3$ run and that our summary statistics are fully converged in terms of redshift integration.
 Note that, as only the fiducial feedback model in the fiducial cosmology was run in the large volume, the correction factor that we apply is assumed to be independent of cosmology and feedback.
 In principle the correction factor ought to depend on both feedback and cosmology, but in practice we expect these dependencies to be small for the summary statistics that we examine.
 For radio sources, we integrate the halo lightcone data up to $z = 2.5$ only, which corresponds to the maximum redshift for which the adopted radio luminosity function is available.

 We use the \textsc{NaMaster}\footnote{\url{https://namaster.readthedocs.io/en/latest/source/installation.html}} \citep{NaMaster_ref} package to compute the auto- and cross-power spectra for various statistics.
 We initially use a multipole moment binning (bandpower) of $\Delta \ell = 7$, and then smooth the resulting curves using a Savitzky–Golay filter of order 3 with a window size of 15, which is only for visualization purposes.
 We deconvolve the $N_{\rm side} = 4096$ pixel window function from the computed spectra using the \textit{pixwin} function in the HEALP\textsc{ix} package.
-To avoid repeating structures along the line of sight, the shells in the lightcone are rotated randomly every box-length interval.
-To preserve the correlations between the signals, the same rotations are applied to all quantities considered in this study.
+To avoid repeating structures along the line of sight, the shells in the lightcone are rotated randomly every box-length interval, which preserves the line-of-sight correlations over the scales captured by the simulations.
+To preserve the correlations between the different signals (e.g., CIB and tSZ), the same rotations are applied to all quantities considered in this study.